Relational transformation for humanitarian organisations and the people in them.

 About me

-Burnout, internal conflict, trauma saturation.
-These aren't individual failures—they're relational ones.
-They live in how teams communicate, how conflict moves (or gets stuck), how people feel held or abandoned by their organisations.
-Addressing them means changing not just what we do, but how we are with each other.
+Burnout, internal conflict, the slow saturation of trauma: these are rarely individual failures, though they're often carried as if they were.
+They live in how teams communicate, in how conflict moves through a group or gets stuck, in whether people feel held by the organisations they give themselves to, or quietly abandoned by them.
+Tending to them means changing not only what we do, but how we are with one another while we do it.

 How we may work together